VektorPixel/pi-hole/README.md

 # pi-hole

-A collection if lists for pi-hole.
+A collection of lists for pi-hole.